enzoblain/ClusterX-storage/README.md

-# ClusterX-storage
+# ClusterX Storage

-Persistent data layer for ClusterX — handles candle storage, indicators, and strategy results using SQLite or TimescaleDB
+🗃️ Centralized data layer for the ClusterX platform.
+Handles persistent storage of candles, indicators, and strategy-related data.

+## Features

+- Time-series storage (candles, indicators)
+- Strategy results and logs
+- Support for local or remote databases
+- TimeSaleDB

+## Usage

+Used by core components like `core`, `strategy-runner`, and `ai-engine`.
+Not intended to be used standalone.

+## License

+MIT © [Enzo Blain]